-Total Return Swap Agreements (Alternative Strategies Fund and High Income Fund).
+Total Return Swap Agreements (High Income Fund).

-The Alternative Strategies Fund and the High Income Fund may enter into total return swap agreements.
+The High Income Fund may enter into total return swap agreements.
 Total return swap agreements are contracts in which one party agrees to make periodic payments to another party based on the change in market value of the assets underlying the contract, which may include a specified security, basket of securities or securities indices during the specified period, in return for periodic payments based on a fixed or variable interest rate or the total return from other underlying assets.
 Total return swap agreements may be used to obtain exposure to a security or market without owning or taking physical custody of such security or investing directly in such market.
 Total return swap agreements may effectively add leverage to each Fund's portfolio because, in addition to its total net assets, each Fund would be subject to investment exposure on the notional amount of the swap.